Crystallization in single and multicomponent Neutron Star crusts: MD simulations of screened OCP and MCP with Gaussian charge spread

 In order to analyze the effect of having species contamination, possibly due to an accretion episode and further processing, we consider ion mixtures $M_1, M_2$.
 Note that for multicomponent systems the fraction averaged $\Gamma_{MCP} = \sum_i X_i \Gamma_i$ \citep{CaplanMulticomponent} where $\Gamma_i$ are those of Coulomb theory for each ion component with fraction $X_i$ and $\langle Z \rangle = \sum_i X_i Z_i$ is the average charge density of the system.

 Thus to understand the effect of both the balance of the individual ion population weights and charge spread we have performed simulations fixing $n_I$.
 For mixture $M_1$ at $n_{I}=1\times10^{-4}\,\rm fm^{-3}$ we find there is a change in energy $\Delta U/U\sim11\%$ for $\Gamma_{MCP} \in [190,214]$ when considering point-like compared to finite size ions.
-However despite a modest correction, there is an important difference, while in the scanned range $\Gamma_{MCP}>\Gamma_\kappa$ we would expect a crystallized sample, we find this only happens for $\Gamma_{MCP}>214$ where there is a qualitative change for the most frequent ion ($Z=30, A=69$) in $M_1$ whose $\Gamma_i>\Gamma_\kappa$.
+However despite a modest correction, there is an important difference, while in the scanned range $\Gamma_{MCP}>\Gamma_{m,\kappa}$ we would expect a crystallized sample, we find this only happens for $\Gamma_{MCP}>214$ where there is a qualitative change for the most frequent ion ($Z=30, A=69$) in $M_1$ whose $\Gamma_i>\Gamma_{m,\kappa}$.
 Therefore we find that crystallization is affected by the individual $\Gamma_i$ of population fractions (in the point-like or finite charge spread) it being a robust effect when increasing plasma densities.

-If we now consider $M_1$ and slightly different mixture $M_2$ (where only two ion species are different) we find that for this same density $n_{I}=1\times10^{-4}\,\rm fm^{-3}$ at same $X_i$, $\Gamma_{MCP}=195$ and $\Gamma_\kappa=187$ a dramatic change arises leading to lattice formation in $M_2$, with a decrease of $\sim 14\%$ in energy per ion while $M_1$ stays as a fluid, irrespective of whether we use a point-like or Gaussian charge distribution.
+If we now compare $M_1$ and a slightly different mixture $M_2$ (where only two ion species are different) we find that for this same density $n_{I}=1\times10^{-4}\,\rm fm^{-3}$ at same $X_i$, $\Gamma_{MCP}=195$ and $\Gamma_{m,\kappa}=187$ a dramatic change arises leading to lattice formation in $M_2$, with a decrease of $\sim 14\%$ in energy per ion while $M_1$ stays as a fluid, irrespective of whether we use a point-like or Gaussian charge distribution.